 “Every organization will be different, with different levels of adoption of the use of the medical tools,” he said.
 “But every program will need institutional champions—a clinical champion, an administrative champion.”

-Other university health systems and some hospital systems have built their own clinics to conduct research on aspects of pharmacogenomics or provide clinical support and participated in the summit sessions.
-These include University of Alabama Birmingham, Indiana University, St. Jude Children’s Hospital and Children’s Hospital and Clinics of Minnesota, all of which presented in the first three summit sessions.
+Other university health systems and some hospital systems have built their own clinics to conduct research on aspects of pharmacogenomics or provide clinical support and participated in the summit series.
+These include University of Alabama Birmingham, Indiana University, St. Jude Children’s Hospital and Children’s Hospital and Clinics of Minnesota, all of which presented in the AMA-ASHP pharmacogenomics virtual summit series.

 For example, the Children’s Hospital and Clinics of Minnesota opened a pharmacogenomic clinic in 2017 to support broad precision medicine programs with medical genetics and genomics, according to David Gregornik, PharmD, director of the pharmacogenomics program.

-Dr. Gregornik presented in the third summit session on integration into practice.
+Gregornik presented on integration into practice.
 He described the system’s process, including implementation of an EHR integration that allows clinicians to access genomic information and make referrals to the clinic.